alokkiitd1729/Project-3/README.md

 any user or it should be an unseen text from a publisher that v is currently subscribed to.
 The texts should be output sorted by time.
-Before a user has performed any READ we can assume that t􀀀1 has some default value like -1 which is smaller than any allowed timestamp.
+Before a user has performed any READ we can assume that t1 has some default value like -1 which is smaller than any allowed timestamp.

+##  Actions:
+ PUBLISH,t,uid,NEW,text,tid: User uid publish new text at time t having text id tid.

+ PUBLISH,t,uid,REPOST(ptid),tid: User uid repost existing text represented by text id ptid at time t.
+The repost text is assigned a new text id tid.

+ PUBLISH,t,uid,REPLY(ptid),text,tid: User uid reply to an exist- ing text represented by text id ptid at time t.
+The reply text is assigned a new text id tid.

+ SUBSCRIBE,t,uid,pid: User uid subscribe to a publisher pid at time t.
+ UNSUBSCRIBE,t,uid,pid: User uid unsubscribe to a publisher pid at time t.

+ READ,t,uid: User uid reads text at time t.